Hamlet: Denmark’s a prison.

 Rosencrantz: We think not so, my lord.

-In my last blog on this topic, we looked at some of what Alexander went through, and what he discovered, as he worked to solve his vocal problems.
+In the first article on this topic, we looked at some of what Alexander went through, and what he discovered, as he worked to solve his vocal problems.
 We saw how his FEELING of what was “right” was involved in the breakdown of his voice.
 Here I’d like to look at how his THINKING contributed to this breakdown, that is, how his thoughts contributed to the general unreliability of his kinesthesia.

 One of his beliefs when he started observing himself with mirrors was that if he rationally understood what he was doing to put himself wrong then he could directly fix it, “one-two-three,” and end the problem.